 git merge a merge commit is utilised to resolve conflicts and so is considered non-destructive.
 What this means is that the commits within either branch (destination or source) aren’t modified in any way.

-git rebase the source branch commits are placed before the destination branch’s commits, but also the commits themselves are from the source are recreated inside the destination branch.
+git rebase the source branch commits are placed before the destination branch’s commits, but also the source commits are recreated inside the destination branch.